jupyter/docker-stacks/examples/openshift/README.md

 This will trigger a new deployment so ensure you have downloaded any work if not using a persistent volume.

-If using a persistent volume, you could instead setup a password in the file `/home/jovyan/.jupyter/jupyter_server_config.py` as per guidelines in <https://jupyter-server.readthedocs.io/en/latest/operators/public-server.html>.
+If using a persistent volume, you could instead set up a password in the file `/home/jovyan/.jupyter/jupyter_server_config.py` as per guidelines in <https://jupyter-server.readthedocs.io/en/latest/operators/public-server.html>.

 ## Deploying from a Custom Image